<< Back to main referee page

 d) Anytime to stop and restart play.

-a) At the end of the first, second and third quarters.
+3) Two long whistles at the end of the first, second and third quarters.

-a) At the end of the game.
+4) Three long whistles at the end of the game.

 5) Continue to blow your whistle if players do not stop play after you have blown your whistle.